The #1 Food to Help You Lose Weight, According to a Dietitian

 Fiber is the best food to eat for weight loss.
 These helpful tips and tasty recipes will help you easily eat more.

-As a dietitian, I see plenty of expensive products in the marketplace that claim they're the answer to weight loss, whether it's a flat-belly tea, detox supplement or some rare fruit that apparently spews magic.
+As a dietitian, I see plenty of expensive products in the marketplace that claim they're the answer for weight loss, whether it's a flat-belly tea, detox supplement or some rare fruit that apparently spews magic.
 But in reality, it's not crazy "superfoods" or supplements that will lead to weight loss—it's eating more fiber that can help.
 (Get your fill with these 10 Foods With More Fiber Than an Apple.)

 Why is fiber the best food to eat when trying to lose weight?